-Press <Fn+F9> to turn on the embedded numeric keypad.
+Press < Num Lock > to turn on the embedded numeric keypad.
 The numeric functions of the keypad are enabled and the Num Lock LED turns on.
-(See "Reading the System" Status Lights" on page 22 for the location of the Num Lock LED.)
+(See "Reading the System Status LEDs" on page 27 for the location of the Num Lock LED.)

-While the numeric functions are enabled, you can temporarily return a key to its normal function by pressing and the $\langle Fn \rangle$ key.
-For example to type the letter m, press <Fn+M>, this operation displays the letter m.
+While the numeric functions are enabled, you can temporarily return a key to its normal function by pressing $\langle Fn \rangle$ and the key.
+For example to type the letter m, press Fn+M>, this operation displays the letter m.

-To turn the numeric keypad off, press <Fn+F9> again.
+To turn the numeric keypad off, press < Num Lock > again.
 The Num Lock LED turns off.